imixs/imixs-workflow/src/site/markdown/engine/acl.md

 Users who are assigned to this access level, are authorized to create and process all workitems for which they have read privileges or which do not have a restricted read access.

 ### AUTHORACCESS:
+The Authoraccess is the default access level.
 Users assigned to this access level are only authorized to process workitems in which they are registered as authors and for which they have read permissions.

 ### READACCESS:
 Users who are assigned to this access level, are not allowed to create or process workitems.
 They are only authorized to read workitems for which they have read permissions or which do not have any read restriction.

 ### NOACCESS:
-Users who are assigned to this access level or have none of these roles, are not authorized to read or write workitems independent of the read and write privileges of a workitem.
+Users who are assigned to this access level or have none of these roles, are not authorized to interact with the Imixs-Workflow engine at all.

 ## The Access Level Matrix